-Kempton Winter Festival 2016 Featuring King George VI Chase
+Kempton Winter Festival Boxing Day Meeting + 27th December 2018 – Featuring King George VI Chase

-The Winter Festival has never really caught on as a name, most people know this event at Kempton as the Boxing Day meeting that features the famous King George VI Chase.
+The Winter Festival has never really caught on as a name, most people know this event at Kempton as ‘the Boxing Day meeting’ featuring the famous King George VI Chase.
 The Winter Festival is however about more than just one race and is in fact a two-day meeting that runs on both the 26th and 27th December and features now less than five Grade 1 and 2 races.

-The King George is the second most prestigious race of the jump season offering over £200k in prize money.
+The King George is the second most prestigious race of the jump season offering over £230k in prize money.
 The race was named after the new monarch King George in 1937 and following WWII moved to Boxing Day where it has become as much a part of the festive season as turkey and trimmings.
-The big race is only one of three grade 1 races on the 26th and this year with the second day (27th) also a bank holiday there will be plenty of time to reinvest some winnings the very next day with a further two grade races to look forward to.
+The big race is only one of three grade 1 races on the 26th and there will be plenty of time to reinvest some winnings the very next day (27th) with a further two grade races to look forward to.

 Below you will find the best deals both ante-post and during the festival.
 Further down there is information about the racecard and feature races.